Participants in this program will be housed either with a local family or in an apartment. The former option is by far the most popular.

 The Kyoto program is open to University of Chicago undergraduate students only.
 Students at one of the other KCJS universities should apply through their home institution.

 The program is designed for undergraduates in good academic standing who are beyond their second year in the College.
 By the start of the program, participants are expected to have completed at least two years of Japanese in the College or demonstrate comparable competence by examination.
 Applications will also be considered from students who have one year of Japanese and an acceptable plan for attaining the second-year level with an intensive summer course.
 Though the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.

 The application process includes a required conference with Lewis Fortner.
-Appointments can be made with Mr. Fortner by contacting the Dean of Students in the College at 773-702-8615.
+Appointments can be made with Mr. Fortner by contacting the Study Abroad Office at 773.702.4858 or email@example.com.

-To discuss the Kyoto Center for Japanese Studies program and the possibility of participating in it, please contact Lewis Fortner.
+To discuss the Kyoto Consortium for Japanese Studies program and the possibility of participating in it, please contact Lewis Fortner.